oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 OpenColorIO (OCIO) is a complete color management solution geared towards motion picture production with an emphasis on visual effects and computer animation.

-**URL**
+**More Information**

 http://opencolorio.org/